Dev-Zhao/ProfStef-README/README.md

 ```smalltalk
 Color r:1 g:0 b:0.
 "Output: Color red"
 ```
-"The message is r:g:b: implemented on class Color.
+"The message is r:g::b: implemented on class Color.
 Note you can also write"
 ```smalltalk
 Color
 	r:1